popsUlfr/steam-deck-tricks/README.md

 - `/srv`
 - (and a few specific ones in `/var`: `/var/cache/pacman`, `/var/lib/docker`, `/var/lib/flatpak`, `/var/lib/systemd/coredump`, `/var/log`, `/var/tmp`)

+Concerning the arch repos maintained by Valve, the package versions seem to be pinned to a fixed target which means the packages are not rolling as much as on pure arch (like `glibc` being at 2.33 instead of 2.35 in the normal arch repos).
+The ota updater of SteamOS is the one supposed to roll the whole system to a newer target safely.
+That's why in my guides about installing software through `pacman` I'm somewhat going against Arch's mantra about [Partial upgrades being unsupported](https://wiki.archlinux.org/title/System_maintenance#Partial_upgrades_are_unsupported) and invoking `pacman` with `-Sy` without `-u`.
+The `-y` is present to make sure the missing package databases are synced but having `-u` might potentially pull in upgrades for system libraries that should preferably be updated during an ota update.
+So the worst case scenario in this instance would be that the package you just installed does not work which is preferable to potentially going through a full upgrade leaving the system in a weird state.
+For "simple" packages (like ones that do not have many dependencies) this should be ok but more complex packages might need a full upgrade `-u` nonetheless.

 ```sh
 sudo steamos-readonly disable
 sudo pacman-key --init